AFLplusplus/AFLplusplus/README.md

 * help: shows these build options

-[Unless you are on Mac OS X](https://developer.apple.com/library/archive/qa/qa1118/_index.html) you can also build statically linked versions of the afl++ binaries by passing the STATIC=1 argument to make:
+[Unless you are on Mac OS X](https://developer.apple.com/library/archive/qa/qa1118/_index.html) you can also build statically linked versions of the
+AFL++ binaries by passing the STATIC=1 argument to make:

 ```shell
 make STATIC=1